serge-hulne/md2html/README.md

 # md2html
-Markdown to html : Intended to enable writing articles for publication on e.g, on Medium (or on social media) in markdown (by converting md to html)
+Markdown to html : Intended to enable writing articles for publication on, e.g. Medium (or on social media) in markdown (by converting md to html)

 # Usage